-Incorrectly doing overclock/overvoltage may result in damage to the hardware components such as CPU, chipset, and memory and reduce the useful life of these components.
-Before you do the overclock/overvoltage, make sure that you fully know each function of EasyTune 6, or system instability or other unexpected results may occur.
+Incorrectly doing overclock/overvoltage may result in damage to CPU, chipset, or memory and reduce the useful life of these components.
+Before you do the overclock/overvoltage, make sure AUTION that you fully know how to use each function of EasyTune 5 Pro, or system instability or other unexpected results may occur.